franklinharvey/Deno-Presentation/README.md

 - Performance... differences
 - Less modules (11 years of Node modules vs. ~ a year of Deno modules)
-  - no Nest, Rx, AWS library (I'm guessing no FB library either)
+  - no Nest, RxJS, AWS library (I'm guessing no FB library either)

 ---